MuTianer/chart_swa_example/README.md

     * `CMD` run `dart run build_runner watch -d`
     > build_runner watch can maintain a real-time generation state for freezed/riverpod/slang generators
 7. use `F5` run project

+8. If need to change the app name
+    * `CMD` run `flutter pub run change_app_package_name:main com.new.package.name`
+    > This might also be just an additional preparation step for the CI/CD.